 Below you’ll find an abbreviated list of performers, composers, and creatives I admire.
-Check them out!
+To receive notifications about performances and collaborations with these artists and others, join my mailing list.

 Chaz Martineau, a versatile tenor sax player currently in Mesa, Arizona.
 Check out his YouTube channel for original duets with a variety of Phoenix-area jazz musicians.
 Watch his performance of Red Light Horizon on my undergraduate senior recital here.